deval-patel/Monopoly_Deal/README.md

 # Monopoly_Deal
-A Python implementation of the card game Monopoly_Deal
+A Python implementation of the card game Monopoly Deal.